Janusz Góra

 Janusz Góra (born 8 July 1963) is a Polish professional football manager and former player who played for Górnik Wałbrzych, Śląsk Wrocław, Stuttgarter Kickers, SSV Ulm 1846 and FC Augsburg.
-He is currently the head of Śląsk Wrocław's youth coaching department.
+He was most recently the head of Śląsk Wrocław's youth coaching department.
 He also represented the Poland national team 11 times between 1989 and 1992.

 Góra is well known for his emotional outburst following a 2–1 defeat against Hansa Rostock, a match in which four Ulm players were sent off.

 He was the interim coach of the Polish Ekstraklasa club Lech Poznań, fulfilling his duties once in a prestigious league game against Legia Warsaw, on 11 April 2021.

 On 9 March 2022, he joined Piotr Tworek's staff at Śląsk Wrocław as an assistant coach.